 So we headed to the dollar store and grabbed one dozen oven mitts.
 Then we headed to the craft store and grabbed a few other inexpensive supplies.

 **Edited to add: Over 2 years later and these oven mitt stick horses have held up.
 Mr. Monster “rides” his through the house at least once a day.

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase an item, we may receive an affiliate commission.

 - Start by attaching an eye to each side of your oven mitt using hot glue.

-Next, glue together your two cups and push them into the large section of the oven mitt.
+- Push the cups into the large section of the oven mitt.
 This helps your horse keep its shape.

 - For the hair, start by measuring the length of the oven mitt onto your dowel and adding a few inches.
 Mark that spot with a pencil.